 - Divide it into equal portions using a spoon or an ice cream scoop.

-- Place the portions into a mould tray and freeze it.
+- Place the portions into a mould tray and freeze them.

 - Let it harden for 2 hours.